A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Introduction

 and is set in a regular bounded domain $\Omega \subset \R^d$ with $d = 1, \, 2, \, 3$.
 It describes the evolution in time of the (relative) volume fraction $n \equiv n(t,x)$ of one of the two components in a binary mixture.
 The system is equipped with nonnegative initial data

 and with zero-flux boundary conditions on the boundary $\partial \Omega$ of $\Omega$

+where $\nu$ is the unit normal vector pointing outward $\p \Omega$. \AP{ As pointed at the end of \cite{poulain_relaxation_2019}, System~\eqref{eq:CH-relax} admits a rewriting that can proved to be useful for numerical simulations.
+Indeed, in the following of this article we use the fact that defining $w = n- \f \sg \gamma \vp$, System~\eqref{eq:CH-relax} can be rewritten as

-where $\nu$ is the unit normal vector pointing outward $\p \Omega$.
-System~\eqref{eq:CH-relax} was proposed in~\cite{poulain_relaxation_2019} as an approximation, in the asymptotic regime whereby the \emph{relaxation parameter} $\sigma$ vanishes (\emph{i.e.}, $\sigma \to 0$), of the fourth order Cahn-Hilliard equation~\cite{cahn_spinodal_1961, cahn_free_1958}.
+} System~\eqref{eq:CH-relax} was proposed in~\cite{poulain_relaxation_2019} as an approximation, in the asymptotic regime whereby the \emph{relaxation parameter} $\sigma$ vanishes (\emph{i.e.}, $\sigma \to 0$), of the fourth order Cahn-Hilliard equation~\cite{cahn_spinodal_1961, cahn_free_1958}.
 The Cahn-Hilliard (CH) equation describes spinodal decomposition phenomena occurring in binary alloys after quenching: an initially uniform mixed distribution of the alloy undergoes phase separation and a two-phase inhomogeneous structure arises.
 In its original form, the Cahn-Hilliard equation is written in the form of an evolution equation for $n$:

-with $n \in [-1,1]$, where the states $n\equiv -1$ and $n\equiv 1$ denote the two pure phases arising after the mixture has undergone the phase separation process.
+with \AP{$n \in [0,1]$, where the states $n\equiv 0$ and $n\equiv 1$} denote the two pure phases arising after the mixture has undergone the phase separation process.
 Writing the flux as $\mathbf{J} = -b(n) \nabla \left( \f{\delta \cae[n]}{\delta n}\right)$, Equation~\eqref{eq:CH} can be interpreted as the conservative gradient flow of the free energy functional